The former 'capital' of the Cairngorms

 Grantown is a planned town formed in the late 18th century.
 As a result it is a neatly laid out high street with great examples of Georgian and Victorian architecture.
 It is said to be one of the finest and best preserved of all the Georgian planned settlements in Scotland.

 Grantown was once the largest and most vibrant town in the Strathspey area, but Aviemore has overtaken it since being developed as a year-round resort, with its proximity to the A9 and skiing facilities.

 Grantown is closely associated with Moray, partly because it was once inside the county boundary until it changed.
 It’s also linked by the Dava Way, and formerly the railway line between it and Forres.
 It’s also the nearest town when heading south on the A940 over the Dava Moor.

-If you want to learn more about local history then take the short stroll from the town centre to the Grantown Museum and Heritage Trust (re-opens April 2022).
+If you want to learn more about local history then take the short stroll from the town centre to the Grantown Museum and Heritage Trust (seasonal).
 Admission is £4 for adults and free for children and members.
 It’s accessible by wheelchair.

 Those that are feeling peckish there is a good choice of places to eat including bakeries, restaurants, cafes and bars spread throughout the town.

 Grantown is conveniently located for the Speyside Malt Whisky trail, and a new distillery is being built on the outskirts, which will open in 2022.

 The drive into Grantown is spectacular whichever direction you come from, over the Dava Moor from the north, through the Speyside Glen from Aviemore or over the Snow Road from Tomintoul, you’ll be rewarded with the full beauty of Scottish scenery.